waku-org/specs/standards/core/rln-contract.md

 Extending a membership is subject to the following condition:
 - extension MUST fail if the membership is in any state other than _GracePeriod_;
-- the membership owner MUST be able to extend the membership;
+- the membership holder MUST be able to extend their membership;
-- any user except the membership owner MUST NOT be able to extend the membership;
+- any user except the membership holder MUST NOT be able to extend a membership;
 - after a successful extension, the membership MUST become _Active_.

 Owning a membership means controlling the private key from which the RLN commitment ID (i.e., public key) was derived.